 Contact Pam Bauser at email@example.com or call 937-602-8385 with any questions.
 ALL are truly WELCOME.
 Bring a friend!

-Good Shepherd offers GriefShare.
+Good news!
+Good Shepherd is hosting a fall session of GriefShare.
 This ministry offers biblical, Christ-centered teaching on topics associated with the death of a loved one.
 The DVD seminar features nationally respected grief experts and real-life personal stories, followed by a small group discussion about the weekly topic and personal grief experiences.
 Good Shepherd offers the 13 week GriefShare program in person and online from 1:00 pm to 3:00 pm on Sundays.
 If you or someone you know is interested, please register online at www.griefshare.org or call the church office.
+When registering on the GriefShare website, there are two GSLC GriefShare classes listed (one online and one in person) to allow us to offer a hybrid option.
+Choose the class method you prefer.
 No prior registration is required for folks coming in person.
 If you have any questions, contact Kathy Seim (937-901-0532) or Pam Bauser (937-602-8385).

 The amount reported applies to contributions used towards the annual ministry plan which requires contributions of $5,243 every week.